lambdaclass/concrete/ROADMAP.md

 `Status: stable reference` doc must cite the gate or fixture backing its normative claims, and aspirational behavior may not appear in the present tense beside a current guarantee.

+The one-time truth repair is part of this task's migration input, not another roadmap task.
+It aligns the canonical arithmetic/bounds and proof-eligibility claims; rewrites `INTERPRETER_TRUST.md` around a second semantics tested for divergence rather than a fictional tiny width-blind oracle; narrows `KNOWN_HOLES.md` to an index over the numbered corpus; and corrects stale `DEFER.md`, `LANGUAGE_GAPS.md`, `IDENTITY.md`, error-convention, and anti-feature statements.
+The repair may land as documentation commits before the generated claim records exist; R-0438 owns preventing recurrence.

 Gate: the generated matrix fails on a newly added constructor with no declared story, in each of the AST, Core, resolve, and project inventories; the claim gate